jeromeabel/jeromeabel.github.io/src/content/work/medito-fundraising/index.md

 - Structure allows for easy content updates for different campaigns
 - Optimized for hosting on Cloudflare Pages

 ## Solution

 ![Medito Fundraising screenshot](./screen.jpg)

 ### Versatile project

 **Astro** is an agnostic framework, it offers a great choice for build a versatile website.
 Some pages might be static, server side or client side.
-You can use all great UI libs as React, Svelte or Vue.
+You can use all great UI libs such as React, Svelte or Vue.

 ### Setup